jenos/puppet-pacemaker/README.md

 cib xml file from specified hashes, does cib verification and if that passes, then it applies the configuration to the cluster.

-You have to dedicate a single node which will apply CIB configuration to the cluster.
-See `manage_cib` parameter below.

 This module is most flexible and most easier to manage when used with hiera.

 ## Classes